-The following blog post was written by Doris Rajan, Director of Social Development for IRIS on her most recent return from Zambia where she and others from IRIS are involved in some interesting social policy work, The above video documents some of the highlight from the most recent trip.
+The following blog post was written by Doris Rajan, Director of Social Development for IRIS Institute, on her most recent return from Zambia where she and others from IRIS are involved in social policy work.
+The above video documents some of the highlight from the most recent trip.

 I was sitting in Nairobi airport last month after attending a week of meetings with Michael Bach (IRIS) in Lusaka, Zambia – my head spinning with the voices that I have heard all week.
 How similar we all are…

 With ratification by the Government of Zambia of the United Nations Convention on the Rights of Persons with Disabilities (CRPD), momentum is growing for real change in laws, government policies and programs, and in community services/supports in order to better recognize and advance the rights for people with disabilities.

 IRIS has been providing technical support (i.e. facilitation, synthesizing of collaborative discussions and bringing learnings from other countries) to the two organizations at the forefront of this work – the Zambian Federation of the Disabled (ZAFOD) and the Mental Health Users Network of Zambia (MHUNZA) as they design and implement their plans for advancing Article 12 of the CRPD in Zambia.
 Supported by the Open Society Foundation, initially the focus was to work with the government to ensure that a new Mental Health Bill and the Persons with Disabilities Bill recognize and support the right to legal capacity.
 It became clear quite quickly however that while it is imperative that these rights be entrenched in laws and policies, there needs to be a simultaneous process that work directly with people in the communities in which they live.
 That is, what does the right to “legal capacity” really look like in a person’s day to day life and then how do communities come together to take action to make this a reality.